Translate

 Sheriff Service Fee Schedule

-Eviction Writ Declaration
+Electronic Writ Declaration

-Personal Property Levy Instructions
+Personal Property Levy and Sale Questionnaire

-Real Property Levy Instructions
+Real Property Levy and Sale Questionnaire

 For all other process fees, please contact the Sheriff’s Civil Department at: (530) 749-7790